nida78/wp-wiki-tooltip/README.md

 Main features of the current version are:

 * Setup at least one wanted Wiki base and several other options at a backend page
-* Integrate the Wiki tooltip using shortcodes in Posts and Pages
+* Integrate the Wiki tooltip in Posts and Pages using a handy popup in Gutenberg editor or simple shortcodes
-* Shortcodes can be created by a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin - within Gutenberg's Classic-Block, too
+* Shortcodes can be created by a [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin, too

 # Frequently Asked Questions